 PHD/THM PROGRAM SCHEDULE

 Roundtables offer advanced graduate students the opportunity to interact with faculty on contemporary issues and academic concerns, dinner included.
-The following roundtables are scheduled for Spring 2014:
+The following roundtables are scheduled for Fall 2014:

 The Pastor-Scholar Writing in Ministry, with Dr. Rick Phillips